-Score explanation: Effects of heat stroke, syncope, hyperpyrexia, heat exhaustion and thermal indices of health are covered in the second and third year of MBBS by the Community Medicine department as part of the curriculum.
+2 Score explanation: Effects of heat stroke, syncope, hyperpyrexia, heat exhaustion and thermal indices of health are covered in the second and third year of MBBS by the Community Medicine department as part of the curriculum 1.3.

-1.3.
 Does your medical school curriculum address the impacts of extreme weather events on individual health and/or on healthcare systems?

-- 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework.

-0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned:

 Score explanation: Simulation exercises where effects of natural disasters and health care and how triage is performed in these situations, were done in the third year of MBBS, during our community medicine postings.
 This helped us understand the direct health impact of disasters that took place as a result of climate change, like floods, heat stroke, and landslides, and how we would assess the victims and provide effective treatment.

-1.4.
+2 1.4.
 Does your medical school curriculum address the impact of climate change on the changing patterns of infectious diseases?

-3 This topic was explored in depth by the core curriculum.
-2 This topic was briefly covered in the core curriculum.
-1 This topic was covered in elective coursework.
-0 This topic was not covered.
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: 2 Score explanation: 1) In the second year, the microbiology de- various infectious diseases with changes in the en- 2) In the third year, the community medici- on communicable diseases and 'Environment 3) In the fourth year, Internal Medicine has change and infectious diseases. vironment. ne department covers this via the chapter and Health'.
+1.5.
+Does your medical school curriculum address the respiratory health effects of climate change and air pollution?
+This topic was explored in depth by the core curriculum.
+(3 points) This topic was briefly covered in the core curriculum.
+(2 points) This topic was covered in elective coursework.
+(1 point) This topic was not covered.
+(0 points) Score Assigned: